iterati/iterati.github.io/_posts/2015-10-29-introducing-impact.md

 published: true
 ---

-[Impact](http://github.com/iterati/impact/) is a new OSM firmware geared to light functions that are more geared for impact effects.
+[Impact](http://github.com/iterati/impact/) is a new OSM firmware made for light functions that are more geared for impact effects.
 As of now, it only supports an iNova-like mode with configurable colors.
 Other non-standard microlights such as the Photon Freedoms are candidates for addition.

 ## iNova Mode